Introduction

 logical structures.

-saved data).
-In Volleyball’s program logic, certain timed input pulses continue indefinitely
+Volleyball’s program logic, certain timed input pulses continue indefinitely and the positions

-Player spots are still drawn, but no interaction is possible.
-To the players, the
+still drawn, but no interaction is possible.
+To the players, the game has become

-game has become inert.
-No set of computational instructions necessarily repeats as
+inert.
+No set of computational instructions necessarily repeats as a result of

 If Wilfried Hou Je Bek is right that we should “regard the loop as a species of tool

-for thinking about and dealing with problems of a certain nature” (Hou Je Bek 2008,
+for thinking about and dealing with problems of a certain nature” ([

 the ball exits the screen and only uninteresting periodic behavior will be produced